If you’ve not yet put any money aside, you might be wondering whether there’s any point in a pension.

 As always, do some research before choosing an advisor: there are some dodgy people out there!

-While it’s unlikely you’ll have saved enough to worry about the Lifetime Allowance - currently £1.03 million - the taxman still has many other ways to eat into your hard-earned pot of cash.
+While the Pension Lifetime Allowance has now been scrapped, the taxman still has many other ways to eat into your hard-earned pot of cash.

 You’ve put in the hard yards, saving diligently for decades.
 Now is not the time to undo all your hard work!